Then there are all the fun neighbourhoods to explore, the fantastic dining options, the cafes – the list goes on!

 There are also other ticket options for using the Paris Metro, including day passes and multi-day passes.

-Other passes to consider that include transport in Paris include the following:
+Passes to consider that include transport in Paris include the following:

 - Paris Visite Pass